Top 5 Reasons to Retire Early

 I’ve heard that when you’re retired, every day is a Saturday.
 That sounds fantastic.
 Retire early, for the free time!

-4. For Your Family
+4. Retire Early for Your Family

 Physicians work lousy hours.
 Not all of them, but in most situations, it’s unavoidable.
 Personally, I’m an anesthesiologist.
 The workday starts around 0600, when the boys are sleeping.
 When I’m on call (about 73 days a year, but who’s counting), I don’t expect to home for dinner.
 I’m happy when I’m home for bedtime – and that’s my bedtime, forget about the kids’ bedtime.